 Marin County Area Agency on Aging

 Marin County Aging and Adult Services (AAS) acts as the Area Agency on Aging (AAA) for Marin County, under a framework and funding put forth in the Older Americans and Older Californians Acts.
 As such, the Area Agency on Aging is responsible to plan, develop, and coordinate services for older adults in Marin County.
-AAA serves adults aged 60 and over, and family caregivers to someone aged 60 and over living in Marin County.
+AAA serves adults ages 60 and over and family caregivers to someone aged 60 and over living in Marin County.
 To view the Area Plan, click here.

 The Board of Supervisors created the Marin County Commission on Aging to advise the Area Agency on Aging on the needs of older adults.
-It meets on the 2nd Thursday of most months.
+It meets on the first Thursday of most months.
 Visit the Commission on Aging page for more information and meeting agenda/date/locations.